wbeardall/scheduler-tools/README.md

-# Scheduler tools for pesky clusters
+# Scheduler Tools

+Basic tools for automating some PBS work.
+In progress, and potentially unsafe.